kevgo/text-runner/documentation/DEVELOPMENT.md

 ## Deployment

-- make a global search-and-replace for "5.0.0-pre1" and replace it with the new version
+- bump the versions by running `lerna version <patch|minor|major> --no-private` or make a global search-and-replace for "5.0.0-pre2" and replace it with the new version
 - get this change into the master branch
-- run `npm publish` in all code bases
+- run `make publish-all`